atlassian/data-center-helm-charts/src/main/logging/README.md

 ## Disclaimer

-**This is not officially supported functionality.** This document serves as an example for users that would like to enable aggregated logging in their Kubernetes cluster.
-There are many solutions how to provide this capability and this document just showcases some of the options.
+**This functionality is not officially supported.** This document explains how to enable aggregated logging in your Kubernetes cluster.
+There are many ways to do this and this document showcases only a few of the options.

 ## Logging in Kubernetes environment - EFK Stack

-A common Kubernetes logging pattern is a combination of Elasticsearch, fluent, and Kibana which is known as *EFK Stack*.
+A common Kubernetes logging pattern is the combination of Elasticsearch, Fluentd, and Kibana, known as *EFK Stack*.

-`Fluentd` is an open source and multi-platform log processor which collects data/log from different sources, aggregates and forwards them to multiple destinations and is fully compatible with Docker and Kubernetes environments.
+`Fluentd` is an open-source and multi-platform log processor that collects data/logs from different sources, aggregates, and forwards them to multiple destinations.
+It is fully compatible with Docker and Kubernetes environments.

 `Elasticsearch` is a distributed open search and analytics engine for all types of data.

-`Kibana` is an open source frontend application that sits on top of Elasticsearch, providing search and data visualization capabilities for data indexed in Elasticsearch.
+`Kibana` is an open-source front-end application that sits on top of Elasticsearch, providing search and data visualization capabilities for data indexed in Elasticsearch.

-There are different methods to deploy EFK stack and here we provide two deployment methods, first deploy EFK locally on Kubernetes and second using managed Elasticsearch outside the Kubernetes cluster.
+There are different methods to deploy an EFK stack.
+We provide two deployment methods, the first is deploying EFK locally on Kubernetes, and the second is using managed Elasticsearch outside the Kubernetes cluster.

 ## EFK using local Elasticsearch

-This solution deploys all EFK stack inside the Kubernetes cluster.
-By setting `fluentd.enabled` value to `true` helm  installs fluentd on each of application pod.
-It means after deployment all product pods will run fluentd which collect all log files and sends them to the fluentd aggregator container.
+This solution deploys all of the EFK stack inside the Kubernetes cluster.
+By setting `fluentd.enabled` value to `true`, Helm installs Fluentd on each of application pods.
+This means that after deployment all the product pods run Fluentd, which collects all the log files and sends them to the Fluentd aggregator container.

-To complete the EFK stack we need to install Elasticsearch cluster and kibana and manage to forward the aggregated datalog to Elasticsearch by fluentd which is already installed.
+To complete the EFK stack you need to install an Elasticsearch cluster and Kibana, and successfully forward the aggregated datalog to Elasticsearch using Fluentd, which is already installed.

-To start first we install Elasticsearch:
+Follow these steps to install Elasticsearch:

 ```shell script
 $ helm repo add elastic https://helm.elastic.co